MrAsminaf/2D_Map_Editor/README.md

 ![alt text](https://github.com/MrAsminaf/2D_Map_Editor/blob/master/map_editor_screensot.png)

-You can generate your map into text text file which may look like:
+You can generate your map into text file which may look like:

         22
       22